Top 15+ logistics companies in Germany [2026 update]

 #9 Hermes

-Their network covers every postal code in Germany, which makes them a powerful last-mile operator.
-In 2025, Hermes continued expanding their locker network and electric vehicle fleet to improve urban delivery.
-They also offer warehousing and cross-border support, especially for retailers shipping throughout Europe.
+In 2025, Hermes continued to expand its locker network and electric vehicle fleet to enhance urban delivery efficiency and sustainability.
+The company also offers comprehensive warehousing and cross-border support for retailers shipping across Europe.

 #10 Kuehne + Nagel